NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```
  47 */12 * * * sleep 16; /path/to/certbot renew --quiet --post-hook "/usr/sbin/service nginx reload"
 ```
+Now we are finished with the setup, so let's test your SSL rating, you should have A+ in score.
+You can test it here: https://www.ssllabs.com/ssltest

 #### Optimize NGINX
 So now we want to optimize NGINX for best performence.